-According to press reports, the Department of Consumer Protection, which oversees the Connecticut Liquor Control Board, decided that the law applies only to distilled spirits labels, not to beer labels.
+The Department of Consumer Protection oversees the Connecticut Liquor Control Board.
+It decided that the law applies only to distilled spirits labels, not to beer labels.

 Confusing the matter, the Commissioner of the Department of Consumer Protection said that “our regulations specifically exempt labels.”
 That would mean that the regulations would not apply to distilled spirits labels either.
 Apparently the commissioner and his own office don’t agree.

 Liquor Control Division then reversed its earlier position.
 It decided that the law doesn’t prohibit the label after all.
 So it now permits the sale of “Seriously Bad Elf.”

 State officials may not understand their own confusing laws and regulations.
 So they may not be applying them fairly and equitably.
 There’s apparently a “Seriously Bad Bureaucratic Mess” in the State of Connecticut.11